shawnhcorey/c-projects/README.md

      Title: C/C++ Projects
  Copyright: Copyright 2018 by Shawn H Corey.
 Some rights reserved.
    Licence: GNU GENERAL PUBLIC LICENSE v3.0, see https://www.gnu.org/licenses/gpl-3.0.html
-   Purpose: Describe how to load & use the tools.
+   Purpose: A set of tools for creating and compiling small C/C++ projects.
 -->

 # NAME

-c-projects - Tools for creating & compiling C/C++ Projects
+c-projects - A set of tools for creating and compiling small C/C++ projects.

 # VERSION